sahilphule/devops-templates/documentation/terraform/aws/ecs-terraform/ecs-terraform.md

 # ECS Provisioning using Terraform
-- We will provision the ECS using Terraform as an Infrasturcture as Code.
+- We will provision the ECS using Terraform as an Infrastructure as Code.
-- We will deploy it in custom Virtual Private Cloud for isolation.
+- We will deploy it in a custom Virtual Private Cloud for isolation.
 - We will connect the Container App to ECR for Docker Image.
 - We will also create S3 bucket to store the *.env* file.
 - Also will deploy RDS MySQL Instance to store the relational data and connect it to ECS.